kelbelss/ethflo-contracts/README.md

 ## What do I want it to do?

-1. Create createFundraiser() Function with a goal, a deadline and a name.
-Have a struct for Fundraisers with creator address, name of fundraiser, goal and deadline.
-Check if creator already has a fundraiser.
+1. Create createFundraiser() Function with a goal, and a deadline.
+Add ID to each fundraiser.
+Add checks for deadline and goals.

 2. donate() - set minimum donate amount, add mapping of donor and their amount for that fundraiser, add funds to yield amount.
+Use USDT.

 3. Donor money - add funds to general Aave pot to earn yield until deadline.